sunilbagde786/sunilbagde786/README.md

 - 👋 Hi, My name sunil bagde
 - 👀 I’m interested in Coding and Problem solving
 - 🌱 I’m currently learning C and C++ and some managment
-- 💞️ I’m looking to collaborate on Pearl
+- 💞️ I’m looking to collaborate on slack

 <!---